You All Over Me: Critical reception

 When it was released, a few critics deemed "You All Over Me" similar to the original Fearless.
 Ross Horton of The Line of Best Fit stated that the song "has many of the same visceral, nostalgic thrills" from the album but with an "almost cinematic sheen".
-Mylrea wrote that the music gave her a little bit déjà vu and felt that the song, although an previously unreleased track, was "like a time capsule of the Fearless era".
+Mylrea wrote that the music gave her a little bit déjà vu and felt that the song, although a previously unreleased track, was "like a time capsule of the Fearless era".
 Bate believed that the track had "some of the most recognizable trademarks" of the album, attributing it to the lyricism and production.

 Critics generally praised the songwriting, the production, and the vocal performances.
 Mylrea thought Swift's voice was more powerful than it was on the original Fearless and the lyrics showcased her storytelling that "manages to convey a whole relationship" in a few sentences and contains her signature putdown.
 Bate said that Swift's country twang on the song was endearing and a "tried and true hallmark of [Swift's] earlier discography", which she also described to the lyrics and its references.
 Lucy Harbron of Clash believed that the track's sound from its immediate predecessors would make it have "big radio potential".
 Jason Lipshutz from Billboard considered the lyrics to have "truly [demonstrated on] what set the singer-songwriter apart at a young age".
 The Guardians writer Kitty Empire thought the "From the Vault" tracks were "a mixed bag", but she picked the song as a highlight and found its sound satisfying.
 Similarly, Chris Deville of Stereogum said that the tracks were solid, but he highlighted "You All Over Me" and wrote that it was a "moody duet" between Swift and Morris.
 The Times author Will Hodgkinson considered the song "earnestly sweet", while Kelsey Barnes from Gigwise thought Swift's collaboration with Morris "fits perfectly alongside her other collaborations".